P-MOSS: Scheduling Main-Memory Indexes Over NUMA Servers Using Next Token Prediction: Overview of

-\textbf{Why Choose PMU and Offline RL as the Building Blocks of \sys{}?} One of the key challenges of basing \sys{}'s scheduling policy on PMUs alone is that the statistics collected from the PMUs can be non-deterministic, i.e., different runs can generate different values.
+\textbf{Why Choose PMU and Offline RL as the Building Blocks of \sys{}?} Low-level statistics from the Hardware PMU and Offline RL are the core building blocks of \sys{}.
+A key challenge in basing \sys{}'s scheduling policy on PMUs alone is that the statistics collected from the PMUs can be non-deterministic, i.e., different runs can generate different values.
 However, the relative trends in these statistics remain consistent.
 Also, modern processors provide a large number of hardware events to profile.
-Hence, it becomes increasingly difficult to hand pick the important hardware statistics that fit across different NUMA architectures, query workloads, datasets, etc. On a similar note, the key challenges of employing offline RL in \sys{} is: How to compile an offline dataset where the state-action transitions can abstract diverse CPU vendors, architectures, query workloads, and data distributions under a generalized framework?
+Hence, it becomes increasingly difficult to handpick the important hardware statistics that fit across different NUMA and Chiplet architectures and query workloads.
+This also makes it difficult to design heuristic-based schedules using PMU statistics.
+Similarly, a key challenge in employing offline RL in \sys{} is: How to compile an offline dataset where the state-action transitions can abstract diverse CPU vendors, architectures, query workloads, and data distributions under a generalized framework?
 This is necessary so that the agent learns to generalize across these different settings.
-Both PMU and Offline RL work in cohesion to address these challenges.
-The hardware statistics of PMUs can abstract across these diverse settings to generate high quality data and prepare an offline dataset.
-In the same manner, the ML techniques employed by the offline RL algorithms are well suited to handle the possible inconsistencies in PMU data as they focus on modeling the wider trends present in the data.
+Both PMU and offline RL work in cohesion to address these challenges.
+The hardware statistics of PMUs can abstract across these diverse settings to generate high-quality data, and prepare an offline dataset.
+Also, the ML techniques used in Offline RL are well suited to handle the possible inconsistencies in PMU data as they focus on modeling the wider trends present in the data.
 Together, they guide the scheduling process in \sys{}.